devfile/library/tests/src/tests/README.md

 * Each devfile is created in a schema structure.
 * Which attributes are set and the values used are randomized.
+    * For example, the number of commands included in a devfile is randomly generated.
+    * For example, attribute values are set to randomized strings, numbers or binary.
+    * For example, a particular optional attribute has a 50% chance of being uncluded in a devfiles.
+    * Repeated tests give more variety and wider coverage.
 * Once the schema structure is complete it is written in one of two ways.
     * using the sigs.k8s.io/yaml.
     * using the parser.